-State Representative Latyna M. Humphrey (OH-02) State Representative William J. Seitz (OH-30) Joint Sponsor Testimony February 21st, 2023
+State Representative Latyna M. Humphrey (OH-02) State Representative William J. Seitz (OH-30)

+Joint Sponsor Testimony

-Good afternoon Chairwoman Abrams, Vice Chair Williams, Ranking Member Brown, and all other members of the Criminal Justice Committee.
+Good afternoon, Chairman Johnson, Vice Chair Hoagland, Ranking Member Sykes, and all other members of the Community Revitalization Committee.
 I am here today to talk about HB50, a bill that will create a Certificate of Qualification of Housing (CQH).
-I am proud to be the primary sponsor of this bill along with my esteemed colleague, Representative Bill Seitz.
+I am proud to be primary sponsor of this bill along with my esteemed colleague, Representative Bill Seitz.

 The Certificate of Qualification of Housing is modeled on the Certificate of Qualification of Employment (CQE).
-The CQE program has been in place since 2012 and is a process by which those who have criminal convictions may gain relief from collateral sanctions, or penalties, disadvantages, or disabilities, formal and informal, that are included as part of a sentence of judgment.
+The CQE program has been in place since 2012 and is a process by which those who have criminal convictions may gain relief from collateral sanctions, or penalties, disadvantages, or disabilities, formal and informal, that are included as part of a sentence of judgement.

-According to the Ohio Department of Rehabilitation and Corrections 2022 Annual Report, Ohio released 17,942 people from custody in 2021 alone.
+According to the Ohio Department of Rehabilitation and Correction's 2022 Annual Report, Ohio released 17,942 people from custody in 2021 alone.
 The previous year it was 20,343.
 The year before that was 21,890.
 If you do a bit of math, you begin to realize that is a lot of people.
 What happens to these people next?
 Like everyone else, they need money and a place to live.
 It sounds simple, right?
 Go find a job and a place to rent.
 But what seems simple enough can be, in real life, very difficult for someone who has a criminal record.
 That record attaches to a person for their entire life.
 It dehumanizes people.
 It can instantly flip a person from being seen as an individual to just another statistic with an undesirable record.
 That record often means that potential employers automatically see the person as tainted and untrustworthy.
 In a time when affordable housing is already hard to find, that record often means landlords will immediately overlook that person.
-How do I know?
-Well, I am the daughter of a returning citizen.
-I know personally how much my mother struggled returning home from incarceration- trying to find housing & employment for my sister & I. That was a tough time for us.
-My mother, a well educated woman who has pulled herself up by her bootstraps with the support around her.
-Now, owns her home, has a career where she helps others who struggle with addiction and spreads the Gospel across our city.
-Our story is a story of triumph- but we know others aren't always as lucky.